Put the title to the theme of the Brady Bunch tune!

 Now unless people are just meeting me for the first time, they’ve learned that I take pictures of everything.
 But I tried not to get on people’s nerves this trip so I mainly just stuck to pictures of my food and/or hubby’s food.
 I just try not to annoy people too much.
 Just because I like blogging and pictures doesn’t mean others do…

 I went with The Southern Charm burger.
 Black Angus patty glazed with brown sugar and topped with candied bacon, honey BBQ sauce, sharp Cheddar and caramelized onions on a toasted Ciabatta bun… although they were out of ciabatta buns so I got it on a jalapeño bun.
 I got a side of Parmesan Fries.
 Squirrely girly loved the fries.
 I couldn’t get her to eat hamburgers though.
 Some days you pick your battles :).

 Hubby went with the Burnin’ Love.
 Topped with fried jalapeño coins, salsa, Pepper-Jack, lettuce, tomatoes, and chipotle aioli on a jalapeño-cornmeal kaiser roll.
 It’s love at first bite.
 He went with a side of Sweet Potato Fries.
 I should have tried a bite but didn’t get to.
 He liked it though so that’s really what matters!!

 Once we were all stuffed, then it was time to hit the road.
 You know, the long drive to Illinois (via Kentucky).

 The closer we got to Illinois, the closer we got to the rain.
 At one point hubby had to jump out and throw my school bag in the trailer so my laptop didn’t get wet.
-Finally we saw a rainbow all the way across the road.
+Finally, we saw a rainbow across the road.